-Mailchimp for Startups — Editor's Take
+Mailchimp for Startups: Editor's Take

 Editor's Take: Mailchimp

-Mailchimp earns its place in the marketing space with a balanced feature set and active development.
+Mailchimp earns its place in the marketing & growth space with a balanced feature set and active development.
 What makes Mailchimp interesting for early-stage startups is the $500 in credits discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Mailchimp DealMailchimp Pros